Lazenby’s was one of the largest sauce manufacturers in Britain. Their flagship Harvey’s fish sauce was a popular condiment in Victorian homes.

 Walter Lazenby was to greatly expand the business.
 He built a large new factory in Bermondsey.
 He expanded the product range to include a variety of pickles and sauces.
 Products were exported across the world, with South Africa and Canada the principal foreign markets.

 By the time Walter Lazenby died in 1910 he had had built the company into one of the largest sauce manufacturers in Britain, with over 600 employees and a worldwide reputation.
-The Aberdeen Journal described the company’s fish sauce recipe as a “gold mine”, and Lazenby left £380,000 in his will (£35 million in 2015).
+The Aberdeen Journal described the company’s fish sauce recipe as a “gold mine”, and Lazenby left an estate valued at £377,480.

 Charles Lazenby (1863 – 1929) was appointed chairman of the company following the death of his father.